google/WebFundamentals/src/content/en/updates/2019/07/web-components-time-to-upgrade.md

 ## Help!
 I don't know what APIs I'm using! {#help-i-don't-know-what-apis-i'm-using}

-If you don't know whether you're using any of the v0 APIs--or _which_ APIs you're using, you can check the console output in Chrome.
+If you don't know whether you're using any of the v0 APIs&mdash;or _which_ APIs you're using&mdash;you can check the console output in Chrome.

 1. If you previously started Chrome with the flags to disable the v0 APIs, close Chrome and restart it normally.